corrados/edrumulus/algorithm/README.md

 by [RyoKosaka](https://github.com/RyoKosaka).

-Unfortunately, when I tried out different algorithms for rim shot detection I found out that a simple algorithm as proposed by RyoKosaka did not give me the expected results.
+Unfortunately, when I tried out different algorithms for rim shot detection I found out that a simple algorithm as proposed by RyoKosaka did not give me the expected performance.
 After I found out that the rim shot detection is not that straightforward, I did some testing with my Roland TDW-20 and I figured out that even this professional module has its problems with rim shot detection.
 The detection results were not perfect either.

-The current algorithm design uses a low pass filtered rim piezo signal and applies an absolute threshold (i.e. not a metric which is normalized with the piezo signal of the mesh pad).
-Then it showed that the scan time must be enlarged to 6 ms which causes additional trigger delay.
+The current algorithm design uses a high pass filtered rim piezo signal and the rim shot detection metric is the ratio between the peak power of the head piezo compared to the peak power of the high pass filtered rim piezo signal where we search for the rim peak power in a predefined time window.
+This window is 5 ms long which will caus additional trigger delay to the overall algorithm.

 # Test signals